rafalp/Misago/dev-docs/plugins/index.md

 # Plugin guide

 Misago implements a plugin system that enables customization and extension of the core functionality of the software.
-This plugin system itself extends the existing Django applications mechanism.

 > **Plugins vs forking Misago**
 >